alex-filgueira/Self-Driving-Car-Engineer---Udacity/CarND-LaneLines-P1-master/writeup.md

 ./images_output
 Ex: [image1]

+Also you can see the out videos in ./videos_output directory.

 ### 2. Identify potential shortcomings with your current pipeline
+Ex: [video1]

 One potential shortcoming would be what would happen when the lines in the road are very worn-out.